DSU-cst/AR-Based-Indoor-College-Campus-Navigation/README.md

 ● Users will have the option to choose their desired destination within the campus, and they will receive AR-based navigation to enhance their visual user experience.

+## Complete Plan
+● Build the Floor Map models for all the Three Floors in B Block, Which makes it a complete AR Navigation App for Campus B Block

+● Add Features such as switching between floors, multiple target destination mapped, toggle line visibility, line height adjust

+● Desing for various rooms target indicators and floor mini map detailing.

+● Work on Automating Switching between floors.

 ### Literature Survey

 The following link contains the Literature survey's of few research papers related to this project -